Chairman: Armando Rodriguez, Ph.D. University of Texas

 The University of New Haven's undergraduate program in economics provides students with the analytical and technical skills that are valued by employers.
 We place considerable emphasis on providing our students with the wide array of practical skills and acquired intelligence necessary to respond to a changing natural and human environment.
 Our graduates bring a high degree of critical thinking, solid writing, and presentations skills to their employment field of choice.
 They are well-adapted, attentive, and prepared to respond to the inevitability of surprise, spontaneity, and innovation.

-B.A.
-Economics majors will declare one of three concentrations.
-Two of these concentrations are comprised of a series of more specialized economics courses leading to a focus in Economic Sustainability or to one in Behavioral Economics.
-Alternatively, a student can choose to retain a more general and broader overview of Economics through the General Economics concentration.
+In addition to the General Education requirements, the B.A.
+Economics requires 33 credits.
+The 33-credit program is comprised of 24 credits of courses required for all B.A.
+Economics majors and 9 credits from one of two concentrations.
+The Behavioral Economics concentration entails taking a series of more specialized economics courses leading towards the Behavioral Economics focus.
+Alternatively, a student can choose to retain a more general and broader overview of Economics through the General Economics concentration

 The program goal of the B.A. in Economics is to prepare students for pursuing successful careers either in traditional fields or in any number of new, dynamic, and evolving fields.
 Our program provides students with a strong basis for life-long learning through professional experiences, modern economic theory combined with a truly balanced curriculum across the social and natural sciences and the humanities, and a relentless focus on recognizing the inevitability of surprise, spontaneity, and internal and external innovations.